decomoraes/open_ai/README.md

 }
 ```

-By integrating these features, the Crab AI library provides a robust interface for utilizing the latest capabilities of the OpenAI API, including the Assistant API currently in beta.
+By integrating these features, the open_ai library provides a robust interface for utilizing the latest capabilities of the OpenAI API, including the Assistant API currently in beta.